Vanda Orchids Care Indoors; Watering, Soil, Fertilizer, Repotting, Propagation, Problems

 Vanda Orchid Problems & Remedies

-Vanda Orchid problems include drooping leaves, yellow leaves, brown leaves, lack of blooms, brown-black leaf spots, black and dying leaf tips, dark-green leaves, pests and diseases among others.
+Vanda Orchid problems are dropping leaves, yellow leaves, brown leaves, lack of blooms, black and dying leaf tips, pests and diseases among others.
 Keep reading for more on these problems and how to fix them.

 How to fix it

-Underwatering: Water when the roots become silvery-white.
-Do not allow the soil to dry out completely.
+Inconsistent watering: Water when the roots become silvery-white.
+Do not allow the soil to dry out completely for a prolonged period.

-Hot sunshine: Place the plant away from hot sunlight or use a light curtain to filter the light.
+Hot sunshine: Place the plant away from hot sunlight or use a light curtain to filter the sunrays.

 Yellow leaves